avitorio/outstatic/apps/web/outstatic/content/docs/introduction.md

 - **Title**: the title of the Document.

-- **Content**: comprised of text and images, the content is edited via a simple editor interface.
+- **Content**: comprising text and images, Content is edited via a simple editor interface.

 - **Date**: the date the Document was published.
 This can be edited and will be available on the frontend as the `publishedAt` variable.